techidaily/site-activate-lock/source/_posts/3-effective-ways-to-unlock-icloud-account-without-password-on-apple-iphone-15-pro-max-by-drfone-ios.md

 ![factory reset ipad without icloud password or apple id](https://images.wondershare.com/drfone/article/2021/04/factory-reset-ipad-without-icloud-password-or-apple-id-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3AGmFrtBLHw?si=VhvpUaXHPBHl6OT6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Based on the version of your iOS, you might be asked to enter your Apple ID password too.
 It will also ask for the Apple ID password if the "Find My iPhone" feature is enabled on your device.
 Hence, the process will not be successful without it, and your iPad or Apple iPhone 15 Pro Max will go to Activation Lock.
 Therefore, Dr.Fone is a simple, recommended, and reliable way of resetting the iPad or Apple iPhone 15 Pro Max without an Apple ID, saving much of the troubles.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/mHFtYJppXFk?si=ylFaAT4nXqCmlV8F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion